 Serial Studio

 Distributed as a universal DMG.
-Open the DMG file and drag Serial Studio into the Applications folder.
+Open the DMG and drag Serial Studio into Applications.
+You can also install it via Homebrew:

 brew install --cask serial-studio

-Note: The Homebrew cask is community-maintained.
-Itβs available, but not officially developed or tested by me.
+The Homebrew cask is community-maintained.
+It's available, but not officially tested by me.

-The recommended way to install Serial Studio on Linux is via the official pre-built AppImage.
-Make it executable and run it:
+The recommended way to install on Linux is via the official AppImage.
+Download it from the latest release, then make it executable and run it (replace `` with the version you downloaded):

-If the AppImage fails to launch, your system may be missing libfuse2:
+If the AppImage fails to launch, your system is probably missing libfuse2:

 sudo apt install libfuse2

-Tip: For better desktop integration (menu entries, updates, icons), use AppImageLauncher.
+For better desktop integration (menu entries, icons, updates), use AppImageLauncher.

-An ARM64 AppImage is available for Raspberry Pi and similar devices.
-Performance varies based on hardware and GPU drivers, since the UI depends on GPU acceleration.
-The ARM64 AppImage requires:
+An ARM64 AppImage is available for Raspberry Pi and similar boards.
+Performance depends on your GPU drivers since the UI is GPU-accelerated.
+Requirements:

 libfuse2 installed